 Rue de la Huchette

 Rue de la Huchette is one of the oldest streets in Paris along the southern bank of the Seine River.
 Spanning only two blocks, it’s recognized for having the highest concentration of restaurants in Paris.
-Due to its proximity to the Notre Dame Cathedral, this Latin Quarter street is an extremely popular place for tourists to grab a bite to eat.
+Due to its proximity to the Notre Dame Cathedral, this Latin Quarter street is a trendy place for tourists to grab a bite to eat.

 As you walk down Rue Norvins, you’ll notice quirky shops in historic buildings with the Sacré-Cœur in the distance.
 One particularly notable spot is Le Consulat Restaurant, located at number 18.
 This café was frequented by famous artists who lived in Montmartre–some names include Monet, Picasso, and Van Gogh!

-Rue Lepic is an ancient road that winds through Montmartre, beginning near the Moulin Rouge and ending at Place Jean-Baptiste-Clément at the top of the hill.
+Rue Lepic is an ancient road that winds through Montmartre in the 18th arrondissement.
+It begins near the Moulin Rouge and ends at Place Jean-Baptiste-Clément at the top of the hill.
 Legend has it that Napoleon originally commissioned this road after being forced to abandon his horse and climb Montmartre hill on foot in 1809.

 Rue de l’Abreuvoir

 Based on Rue de l’Abreuvoir’s name, we know that it originally led to an ancient watering place.
-In fact, its history dates back to 1325, when it was mentioned as an alley.
-Sometime between 1325 and 1672, it was indicated in Albert Jouvin de Rochefort’s city plans.
+In fact, its history dates back to 1325, when it was first mentioned as an alley.
+Then, sometime between 1325 and 1672, it was indicated in Albert Jouvin de Rochefort’s city plans.
 This road has maintained the name of “Abreuvoir” since 1843.